Length: 8.5 Miles View map

 The north section of this trail meanders through the heart of the Meramec Upland Forest Natural Area, which is the most rugged and remote area of the park.
 Forests are rich and majestic with tall, dense and diverse communities and cherty woodlands in other areas.
 Views of the river can be seen from a high vantage point especially after the leaves have dropped.
 Woodlands with rocky glades will appear on sun-drenched slopes and at the peaks of ridge tops.

-The natural surface trail is considered moderately difficult but due to its length should not be attempted by beginning hikers unless accompanied by someone more experienced.
+The natural surface trail should not be attempted by beginning hikers unless accompanied by someone more experienced.
 To shorten one’s hike, the .70 mile white connector 2 can be used.
 Eight backpacking camps are provided along the way with each camp having a connecting spur off of the main trail.
 The camps are primitive and contain only a fire grill and a cleared area for several tents.
 They are first-come, first-served with a maximum of 14 people.
 Overnight backpackers must register at the registration box 200 yards from the trailhead.